 Today’s story: a craving for sweets meets boredom meets no real food in the house.
 This sounded to me like an opportunity for creativity.
 I’ve been stuck in the house for two days with a sick kid, so grocery shopping has not gotten done and we are both at our wits end with boredom.

-I decided to make a simple cookie-like crust with the almond flour and go from there and what I ended up with loosely resembles Twix candy bars – minus all of the additives and the bomb-shelter shelf life.
+I decided to make a simple cookie-like crust with the almond flour and go from there and what I ended up with loosely resembles Twix candy bars – and it’s just as yummy.